Bruno-Diego/copacabana-pp5/README.md

 ### EPIC | Website Viewing and Navigation

 1. As a **Shopper**, I can View a list of Products so that I can Select some to purchase.
-  - The shopper clicks on `All Products`, then `All Products` again in the dropdown menu, to show a list of all available products in the website:
+  - The shopper clicks on `All Products`, then `All Products` again in the dropdown menu, to show a list of all available products on the website:

     ![](./docs/readme/features/us1.png)

 2. As a **Shopper**, I can View individual product details so that I can Identify the price, description, product rating, product image and available sizes.
-  - The shopper clicks on the image of the product he intend to buy and will be redirected to the product details page, where he can see the desired details:
+  - The shopper clicks on the image of the product he intends to buy and will be redirected to the product details page, where he can see the desired details:

     ![](./docs/readme/features/us2-1.png)

     ![](./docs/readme/features/us2-2.png)

 3. As a **Shopper**, I can Quickly identify deals, clearance items and special offers so that I can Take advantage of special savings on products I'd like to purchase.
-  - The shopper clicks on `Special offers`, then `All Specials` again in the dropdown menu, to show a list of all available deals, clearance items and special offers in the website:
+  - The shopper clicks on `Special offers`, then `All Specials` again in the dropdown menu, to show a list of all available deals, clearance items and special offers on the website:

     ![](./docs/readme/features/us2-2.png)